SwayStation/DIMNameGen-DS/README.md

 ## Credits:

 - Credits to Analogman151 (DocKlokMan).
 This project is largely based off of Analogman151's DIMNameGen.
-It has been completely rewritten in Python's Tkinter interface.
+It has been completely rewritten in Python's Tkinter interface to incorporate a GUI.
 - Credits to SeppuCrow for the Digimon sprites used in the Preview Window.
+- Credits to Jung D·niel for creating the Agero font.

 <br />
 <br />